Reforms in Global Business Sector

 During the period from 1 July 2017 to 30 June 2022, if a person has incurred any qualifying expenditure on R&D as described below that is directly related to one’s existing trade or business, one may, in the tax year in which the qualifying expenditure was incurred, deduct twice the amount of the expenditure, provided that the R&D is carried out in Mauritius and no annual allowances have been claimed on the same.
 The term ‘qualifying expenditure’ means any expenditure relating to R&D, including expenditure on innovation, improvement, or development of a process, product, or service, as well as staff costs, consumable items, computer software directly used in R&D, and development and subcontracted R&D.

 Reduced tax rate for companies exporting goods

-A company involved in the export of goods will be liable to income tax at the reduced rate of 3% on the chargeable income attributable to that export, as computed on the basis of the following formula:
+A company involved in the export of goods will be liable to income tax at the reduced rate of 3% on the chargeable income attributable to exports, as computed on the basis of the following formula:

-Chargeable income attributable to that export = (A x C/B), in which:
+Chargeable income attributable to exports = (A x C/B), in which:

 - A is the gross income derived from the export of goods in that income year.

 - B is the gross income derived from all the activities of the company for that income year.

 - C is the chargeable income of the company for that income year.